quantenProjects/duty-planer/README.md

 # duty-planer

-A simple Webbapp to generate a duty plan for a e.g. flatshare.
+A simple webapp to generate a duty plan for e.g. a flatshare.

 Go to the settings page and adjust the values, then open the plan and print it.